-Students who arrive after the beginning of first period must report directly to the front office for a late pass in order to be admitted to class.
-If your student will be late, please provide him/her with a signed acknowledgement or personally sign them in at the office on arrival.
-Special considerations will be given during times of heavy traffic or additional COVID-related procedures.
+Students who arrive after the beginning of school must report directly to the school office for a late pass in order to be admitted to class.
+If a student will be late, the parent/guardian should provide their student with a signed acknowledgement or personally sign them in at the school office on arrival.

-Following the distinction between excused and unexcused absences described above, the Academy makes a distinction between cases of excused tardiness (e.g., due to a doctor's appointment, illness, or other family business) and unexcused accidental lateness to school (due to a student oversleeping, transportation problems, or some other late start).
+Following the distinction between excused and unexcused absences described above, the Academy makes a distinction between cases of excused tardiness (e.g., due to a doctor's appointment, illness, or other family business) and unexcused tardiness (e.g., due to oversleeping, transportation problems, or some other reason).

-The school disapproves of the accumulation of unexcused late arrivals to school, irrespective of the circumstances.
-Persistent first-period tardiness is highly disruptive of instruction and undermines student morale.
-On the third occasion that a student has an unexcused first-period tardy in a quarter, a detention will be issued to the student by the first-period teacher.
-For each subsequent unexcused first-period tardy in the quarter, another detention will be issued.
+The school disapproves of the accumulation of unexcused tardiness, irrespective of the circumstances.
+Persistent tardiness is highly disruptive of instruction and undermines student morale.
+On the third occasion that a student has an unexcused tardy in a quarter, a detention will be issued to the student by the teacher.
+For each subsequent unexcused tardy in the quarter, another detention will be issued.
 When a student has received four detentions for tardiness in a quarter then they may receive an in-school suspension for a duration determined by the administration.